chukiagosoftware/software-engineer-blog/content/linux_bash.md

-Title: Bad Emojis and Random Linux cli / Bash
+Title: The Devops Rough cli / Bash Guide
 Category: SRE
-Tags: DevOps, Bash, Linux
+Tags: DevOps, Bash, Linux, BadEmojis
 Date: July 24, 2021

-# Uno que otro comando Bash, y "best prácticas" devops con bad emojis
+# Uno que otro comando Bash, con bad emojis
-### copylefted from StackOverflow, Google, etc. Very much a work in progress
+#### copylefted from StackOverflow, Google, bottle tested

-:peace:
+ :toolbox:

 ## 1. Use iterm2 or csshX

+The best terminal software will practically do your job for you.
+Just install, sit back and cash in.

 If you don't know what either is, try iterm2 first.
 If you can find csshX and install it, then all your problems will be solved.

-You will have new ones, for sure. :crocodile: but the old ones, gonzo.
+You will have new ones, for sure. :crocodile: but the old ones, gone.
+Using multiple windows efficiently is almost better than actually automating anything.
+It can be lot's of fun, and also very dangerous.

+:cactus:

 ### iterm Shortcuts